PyroMikeGit/SuperKaizoIronMON/README.md

 3. Trick House is banned until after you mid-game pivot (Safari)
 4. **Mid-game Pivot Rules**:
    - **NOTE: These are still a work in progress.
 An alternative is to force a pivot before surfing east of Route 118.**
-   - [Lilycove Safari Zone](https://bulbapedia.bulbagarden.net/wiki/Hoenn_Safari_Zone) is the dedicated pivot area of the game
+   - The pivot must be done in one of the [Lilycove Safari Zone](https://bulbapedia.bulbagarden.net/wiki/Hoenn_Safari_Zone) areas
    - Same rules apply here as in Fire Red / Leaf Green
    - Use of Pokeblocks is banned